Conscription: Norway

-Conscription was constitutionally established the 12 apr 1907 with Kongeriket Norges Grunnlov § 119..
+Conscription was constitutionally established the 12 April 1907 with Kongeriket Norges Grunnlov § 119..

 As of March 2016, Norway currently employs a weak form of mandatory military service for men and women.
 In practice recruits are not forced to serve, instead only those who are motivated are selected.
 About 60,000 Norwegians are available for conscription every year, but only 8,000 to 10,000 are conscripted.
 Since 1985, women have been able to enlist for voluntary service as regular recruits.
-On 14 June 2013 the Norwegian Parliament voted to extend conscription to women, making Norway the first NATO member and first European country to make national service compulsory for both sexes.
+On 14 June 2013 the Norwegian Parliament voted to extend conscription to women, resulting in universal conscription in effect from 2015.
+This made Norway the first NATO member and first European country to make national service compulsory for both sexes.
 In earlier times, up until at least the early 2000s, all men aged 19–44 were subject to mandatory service, with good reasons required to avoid becoming drafted.
 There is a right of conscientious objection.
+As of 2020 Norway did not reach gender equity in conscription with only 33% of all conscripted being women.

 In addition to the military service, the Norwegian government draft a total of 8,000 men and women between 18 and 55 to non-military Civil defence duty.
 (Not to be confused with Alternative civilian service.)
 Former service in the military does not exclude anyone from later being drafted to the Civil defence, but an upper limit of total 19 months of service applies.
 Neglecting mobilisation orders to training exercises and actual incidents, may impose fines.

+Russia

+The Russian Armed Forces draw personnel from various sources.
+In addition to conscripts, the 2022 Russian mobilization on account of the Russian invasion of Ukraine revealed Russian irregular units in Ukraine and Russian penal military units as sources of manpower.
+This adds to the BARS (Russia), the National Guard of Russia and the Russian volunteer battalions.

 Serbia

 As of 1 January 2011, Serbia no longer practises mandatory military service.
 Prior to this, mandatory military service lasted 6 months for men.
 Conscientious objectors could however opt for 9 months of civil service instead.

 On 15 December 2010, the Parliament of Serbia voted to suspend mandatory military service.
-The decision fully came into force on January 1, 2011.
+The decision fully came into force on 1 January 2011.

+In September 2024, Prime Minister Miloš Vučević announced that conscription will return in September 2025 with the mandatory military service lasting 75 days.
+Civil service will still be possible as an alternative.

+Singapore

+South Africa

+There was mandatory military conscription for all white men in South Africa from 1968 until the end of apartheid in 1994.
+Under South African defense law, young white men had to undergo two years' continuous military training after they leave school, after which they had to serve 720 days in occasional military duty over the next 12 years.
+The End Conscription Campaign began in 1983 in opposition to the requirement.
+In the same year the National Party government announced plans to extend conscription to white immigrants in the country.